sattlerc/types-website/practical.md

 **Getting around in Gothenburg:** \
 The city centre is quite small and walking is the best option. \
-If you want to use a local bus the best is to download the [ToGo App](https://www.vasttrafik.se/en/Tickets/more-about-tickets/vasttrafik-to-go/) where you can both plan your trip and buy tickets. \
+If you want to use local transport the best is to download the [ToGo App](https://www.vasttrafik.se/en/Tickets/more-about-tickets/vasttrafik-to-go/) where you can both plan your trip and buy tickets. \
-If you prefer to use website, here is the [travel planner](https://www.vasttrafik.se/en/travel-planning/travel-planner/) for slocal transport. \
+If you prefer to use website, here is the [travel planner](https://www.vasttrafik.se/en/travel-planning/travel-planner/) for local transport. \
-A single ticket within Gothenburg area costs 37 SEK and is valid during 90 min.
+A single ticket within Gothenburg area costs (as of October 2025) 37 SEK and is valid during 90 min.
 There are also 24 hours tickets (120 SEK) and 72 hours tickets (240 SEK).
 When bought via the app, the tickets are activated at the time of time of purchase. \